 then of course also still a British colony.

-he was found dead on 21/12/1938 by the railway track in France near St
+on 21/12/1938 he was found dead by the railway track in France near St

-Florentin, fairly close to but before arriving in Paris, and he is
+Florentin, fairly close to, but before arriving in Paris, and he is

 buried at the cemetary in St-Germain-en-Laye near Paris.

 which inludes a marble arch war memorial

-to the 34 Nankivells who fought for the Australian military in WW1: one died in action.
+to the 34 Nankivells who fought with the Australian military in WW1: one died in action.